sfl0r3nz05/FiwareDevModeForPositionSystem/README.md

 # Dev Mode: Fiware Deployment for Positioning System

 This is project is an ad-hoc implementation for sending positioning data using the [SDG](https://github.com/sfl0r3nz05/CSV-Data-Sender.git) and [Publisher Agent](https://github.com/sfl0r3nz05/Publisher-Agent.git) projects.
-In addition constitues the *Development Mode* of the [Fiware Production for Position System]() project.
+In addition constitues the *Development Mode* of the [Fiware Production for Positioning System]() project.

 ## Architecture